 3. Sealing Flour in Mylar Bags

-This is one of the best ways to store your flour because mylar bags are impervious to outside conditions.
+Using mylar bags to store flour is one of the best ways because mylar bags are impervious to outside conditions.

 This means that no oxygen, moisture, light, or heat will make their way into the bag, potentially spoiling your flour stock.